 Even your pets need rules and boundaries.
 So think about having these rules year-round not just during the holiday season.

 It takes consistency and patience on everyone’s part.
-If you don’t have a visible line on the floor for the dogs to see like a section of carpet changing to hardwood something like that.
-Then place a piece of painter’s tape across the floor.
-This will give the dogs a visible line to stay behind.
+If you don’t have a visible line on the floor for the dogs to see like a section of carpet changing to hardwood or something like that.
+Then place a piece of painter’s tape across the floor for several months so the dogs can learn where the line is.
+This will give the dogs a visible line to stay behind while they learn.

 After a month or two of consistent practice, you will be able to take up part of the tape and say “out” and the animals will know what you mean.
 Once they do well with part of the tape gone.
 Pull up all of the tape and see how they do.
 You can always put more down if you have to.